Amarsingh125/oci-hpc-runbook-openfoam/Documentation/ManualDeployment.md

 ## Adding a GPU Node for pre/post processing

-Simcenter STAR-CCM+ can let you take advantage of the power of GPUs for post-processing your model.
-We can turn a GPU node on demand while the simulation is done.
+Postprocessing OpenFOAM is typically done with Paraview and can take advantage of the power of GPUs.
+We can turn a GPU node on demand when the simulation is done.

 Create a new instance by selecting the menu <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/menu.png" height="20"> on the top left, then select Compute and Instances.